A young autistic woman runs away from her caregiver in an attempt to submit her manuscript to a “Star Trek” writing competition.

 That’s just how he is.”

-Although “Stand by me” is a fairly predictable film and unrestrainedly endeavors to strike a sensitive nerve, I’m all for such a type of film.
+Although “Please stand by” is a fairly predictable film and unrestrainedly endeavors to strike a sensitive nerve, I’m all for such a type of film.
 The number of films about individuals with a disability, who try to survive in our society where perfection is the standard nowadays, and who succeed in making great achievements, is endless.
 “I am Sam“, “Forrest Gump“, “Rain Man“, “The theory of everything“, “Still Alice“, “X + Y” and “Who’s driving doug“, to name but a few.
 These are all films where one feels sorry for the main character first.
 And after a while you realize that these persons surpass all expectations and amaze themselves about their own abilities.
 Just like Wendy (Dakota Fanning), who suffers from a severe form of autism so that communicating with her environment is a huge obstacle and her daily life is determined by a strict schedule.
 Handing in a self-written script for a “Star Trek” episode, however, ensures that this well-ordered and well-defined life is shaken up.

 Great acting by Dakota Fanning.